Record Series Abstract

 Retention End Action

-The records are to be maintained in the agency until the completion or discontinuance of the State geological survey, then paper and electronic records will be transferred to UT Records Center for permanent retention.
+The records are to be maintained in the agency using the best practices among state geological surveys until the completion or discontinuance of the Tennessee Geological Survey, then paper and electronic records will be transferred to UT Records Center for permanent retention.

 Information Shared Outside the State